 Wisteria Plants Are Lovely & Weeping With Blooming Cascades

 Turn your porch, backyard, pathway, or outdoor entertainment space into a romantic living space with the weeping, botanical shade, perfumed scents, and cascading, flowery vines of the Wisteria plant.
 Wisteria is a member of the pea family and grows in either tree or single trunk form.
-Both the tree and the single trunk form boast vigorous, beautiful, fragrant draping blooms of pink, white, lilac-blue, or purple flowers in the Spring and can grow up to 10 feet or more in a single year.
+Both the tree and the single trunk form boast vibrant, beautiful, fragrant draping blooms of pink, white, lilac-blue, or purple flowers in the spring and can grow up to 10 feet or more in a single year.
 The most common forms of this plant include Chinese, Japanese, and Amethyst Falls.

 buy wisteria click here